Convex billiards on convex spheres: Homoclinic intersections for hyperbolic periodic points

 Moser proved in \cite{Mos} his Twist Map Theorem, which says that an elliptic fixed point $p$ is stable, if there exists $n\ge 1$ such that the eigenvalue of $D_pf$ satisfies $\lambda_p^{i}\neq 1$ for each $1\le i\le q$, and $a_j(f^n,p)\neq 0$ for some $1\le j \le [n/2]-1$, where $a_k, k\ge 1$ are the coefficients of Birkhoff normal form around $p$.
 In this case, $p$ is also said to be Moser stable.
 By perturbing the Birkhoff normal form and then applying Moser twist map theorem, Robinson proved in \cite{Rob70} that generically, each elliptic periodic point is Moser stable.

-It is expected that a small perturbation of the billiard table will change the coefficients of Birkhoff normal form, and make an elliptic periodic point stable.
-However, it is quite difficult (if not impossible) to compute the Birkhoff normal form for convex billiard dynamics on a convex sphere with non-constant curvature, since we don't know too much about the explicit form around an elliptic periodic point, and the dependence of $a_k(f^n,p)$ is quite involved (see \cite{DOP1,BuGr} for the planar case).
+It is expected that a small perturbation of the billiard table will change the coefficients of Birkhoff normal form around an elliptic periodic point, and turn that point into nonlinearly stable one.
+However, it is quite difficult (if not impossible) to compute the Birkhoff normal form for convex billiard dynamics on a convex sphere with non-constant curvature, since we do not know too much about the explicit form around an elliptic periodic point, and the dependence of $a_k(f^n,p)$ is quite involved (see \cite{DOP1,BuGr} for the planar case).

 In the following we will take a different (simpler) approach to improve the stability of an elliptic periodic points.
 For an elliptic periodic point $p$, the rotation number $\rho$ of $p$ is given by the rotation number of projective action $[D_pF^n]$ on the projective space $\bP^1$.
 Then $p$ is said to have Diophantine rotation number, if $\rho$ is Diophantine.
 That is, there exists positive numbers $c,\tau$ such that